sankalpsingha/CurrencyMan/README.md

 ## Customization

-You can customize the extension's appearance through the settings panel:
+You can customize the extension through the settings panel:

 1. Click the extension icon in the Chrome toolbar
-2. Adjust the highlight color, tooltip background color, and tooltip text color
+2. Select your preferred target currency
 3. Click "Save Settings" to apply your changes

 ## Troubleshooting

-If currencies are not being highlighted or converted:
+If currency conversion is not working:

 1. Make sure the extension is enabled in Chrome
 2. Check if you have an active internet connection for API access
-3. Try refreshing the page
+3. Try selecting a different currency value
+4. Make sure you're selecting text that contains a valid currency format
-4. Clear the extension's cache by uninstalling and reinstalling it
+5. Clear the extension's cache by uninstalling and reinstalling it

 ## License